2490048/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Input the number of variables n and augmented matrix a[n][n+1].
+1. Imported NumPy as np for working with matrices and arrays, and sys for dealing errors

-2.Perform forward elimination to transform the matrix into upper triangular form.
+2. After, we take no of equations (n) from the user.
+We then create two arrays: a, an augmented matrix of size (n × (n+1)) that holds both the coefficients and constants, x, which is a one-dimensional array used to store the solutions.

-3.Apply back substitution to solve for unknowns starting from the last equation.
+3. The program performs forward elimination on the augmented matrix to form an upper triangular matrix and stops if any pivot is zero to prevent division errors

-4.Print the solutions for all unknowns.
+4.Finally, we use back substitution to calculate the values of all unknown variables one by one, starting from the last equation

 ## Program: